MaraXGB/curso-mongodb-intro/README.md

 $ne: -> compares no equal atributes value
       $ne: { number: 2 } -> number is the atribute & 2 is the number of the exception.

+$gt: -> grater than a numeric value
+     number: { $gt: 2 } -> number is the atribute & grater than 2, it doesn´t include the 2.

+$gte: -> grater than equal a numeric value
+     number: { $gte: 2 } -> number is the atribute & grater than equals 2, it does include the 2.

+$lt: -> less than a numeric value
+     number: { $lt: 2 } -> number is the atribute & less than 2, it doesn´t include the 2.

+$lte: -> less than equal a numeric value
+     number: { $lte: 2 } -> number is the atribute & less than equals 2, it does include the 2.